Student Financial Aid

 Graduate PLUS Loan provides loans through banks and other participating lending institutions for classified master's degree students.
 Financial need is not a factor in determining a student's eligibility for this loan program.
 The interest begins to accrue when the loan is disbursed.
 Repayment begins 60 days after the loan is disbursed.
 The loan limit for the Graduate PLUS is equal to the student's budget less financial aid awarded.

 Short-Term Loans are available for a maximum of $500 on a 30-day repayment basis.
-The purpose of the short-term loan is to help students with unanticipated expenses which are school-related.
+The purpose of the short-term loan is to help students with unanticipated expenses that are school-related.
 Students may pick up an application from the Bursar's Office.

-Students should call, write, or visit the Office of Student Financial Aid (415) 338-7000, e-mail: email@example.com—if they have questions or for individual help.
-Counselors are available to assist students in person during office hours at the One Stop Center on the first floor of the Student Services building.
+Students should call, write, or visit the Office of Student Financial Aid (415) 338-7000, email: email@example.com—if they have questions or for individual help.
+Counselors are available to assist students in person during office hours at the One-Stop Center on the first floor of the Student Services building.

 Office hours are Monday - Friday, 9:00 a.m. to 5:00 p.m.